 Photo courtesy of GLAAD.

-Araya Baker is a counselor educator, suicidologist, and policy analyst.
+Araya Baker is a counselor, suicidologist, and policy analyst.
 Baker has published commentary and public scholarship in

 The New York Times, The Washington Post's